-Multifocal and extended depth of focus lenses will very likely improve your depth of field and decrease your dependence on reading glasses.
-You may also experience side effects including loss of contrast, glare, and halos.
+Multifocal and extended depth of focus lenses will very likely improve your depth of focus and decrease your dependence on reading glasses.
+The downside is that you may experience side effects including loss of contrast, glare, and halos.

 Understanding your personality, physique, pathology and predispositions (the 4 P's) may help you decide whether you want to opt for these lenses.